Anorexia nervosa - Getting help for anorexia

 If someone close to you is showing signs of anorexia, you may want to offer help and support.

 You may want to seek advice on how best you can help.
-For example, a healthcare professional such as your own GP or a support group can provide information on:
+For example, your GP or a support group can provide information on:

-- how to help the person recognise that they have a problem
+- how to help the person recognise they have a problem

 - how you can support them during their treatment

 You could also offer to help by going with the person to see their GP.
-See Anorexia nervosa - treatment for more information.
+See treating anorexia nervosa for more information.